-Half of respondents [AQ: please provide number and %] were non-committal that vertical perception deficits occur in posterior strokes, and although aware it was related to stroke in specific brain areas (those areas belonging to the multisensory network; the superior occipital gyrus, the precuneus, the superior parietal lobe, the cuneus, the superior frontal gyrus, the posterior corona radiation, and posterior thalamic radiation; Salazar López et al, 2024), participants were typically not able to name these areas, highlighting a potential lack of pathophysiological understanding.
+Half of respondents (50%, n=35)[AQ: please provide number and %] were non-committal that vertical perception deficits occur in posterior strokes, and although aware it was related to stroke in specific brain areas (those areas belonging to the multisensory network; the superior occipital gyrus, the precuneus, the superior parietal lobe, the cuneus, the superior frontal gyrus, the posterior corona radiation, and posterior thalamic radiation; Salazar López et al, 2024), participants were typically not able to name these areas, highlighting a potential lack of pathophysiological understanding.
 A greater depth of understanding of the problem might result in rehabilitation therapists making more appropriate decisions regarding intervention choices and who will benefit from rehabilitation, as they can confidently relate it to the pathology and natural course of the impairment.

 The findings, identifying 15 different terms used in relation to vertical perception deficits, suggests that streamlining of terminology is required.
 This variability in terminology has been previously reported (Pardo and Galen, 2019; Nolan et al, 2021).
 The term lateropulsion has been recommended (Dai and Pérennou, 2021), but this term was not used by clinicians in this study and not all people with stroke with vertical perception deficits present with lateropulsion, highlighting the complexity of terminology around this impairment.
 Consistency of terminology across rehabilitation therapists and researchers will ensure smooth transition of patient information between teams and support rehabilitation therapists to use the evidence base with ease.

 The findings demonstrated that rehabilitation therapists do not use objective measures to quantify vertical perception deficits.
 Relying on observation of posture to identify vertical perception deficits is unreliable.
 Although vertical perception deficits have been related to postural and spatial perceptual impairments, this is not consistent; people with stroke can present with vertical perceptual deficits in different modalities (eg subjective postural vertical may be normal and subjective visual vertical may be impaired).
 Identifying the impaired modality is important as a different treatment approach may be required.
 The results in the present study reflect the findings of a recent systematic review of non-UK studies (Nolan et al, 2021).
-A high percentage (73% [AQ: please provide number]) of respondents did not routinely measure vertical perception, which may be because of the technical difficulty of the assessment in a clinical setting.
-However, it has been shown it is possible to measure subjective visual vertical for vestibular patients [AQ: do you mean patients with vestibular balance disorder?] in the clinical setting (Zwergal et al, 2009).
+A high percentage (73%, n=51 [AQ: please provide number]) of respondents did not routinely measure vertical perception, which may be because of the technical difficulty of the assessment in a clinical setting.
+However, it has been shown it is possible to measure subjective visual vertical for patients with peripheral vestibular disorders[AQ: do you mean patients with vestibular balance disorder?] in the clinical setting (Zwergal et al, 2009).
 This requires further exploration in the stroke population, as well as methods to identify impairments in the other modalities of vertical perception.
 Measurement of vertical perception following stroke is important for several reasons.
 First, it will allow greater understanding of the prevalence of this impairment.
 Second, measurement of vertical perception may identify milder problems that might respond to targeted rehabilitation, for example to decrease the risk of falling (Mansfield et al, 2015; Gomes-Osman and Kloos, 2021).
 Finally, a reliable measurement tool is required to predict who will respond to rehabilitation, leading to the targeting of limited rehabilitation resources.